-Extra-curricular and sporting activities are available each week and at weekends.
+Electives and sporting activities are available each week and at weekends.
 Details are given weekly in the Student Bulletin and on the School notice board.

-The school runs a wide variety of activities include cooking sessions, theatre visits, VR gaming, overnight trips (at half-term), areas of interest in London and many more.
-All students can sign up to activities via School notice boards or by emailing Sports & Activity Officer Andrew at lonsportsactivities@guildhouseschool.com
+The school runs a wide variety of activities including cooking sessions in the boarding house, theatre visits, VR gaming, overnight trips (at half-term), trips to areas of interest in London and many more.
+All students can sign up to activities via School notice boards or by emailing Sports & Activity Officer Andrew at lonsportsactivities@ guildhouseschool.com

 Every Thursday and Friday afternoon students can use the sporting facilities at Finsbury Leisure Centre.
 5-a-side football, basketball, badminton and volleyball are all available there.
 Buses 55 and 243 leave from directly outside the school (Stop F) and students should alight at Central St (Stop BZ) for Finsbury Leisure Centre.
+Swimming and tennis can be booked and arranged on an ongoing basis by speaking to Mr Andrew